uw-biomedical-ml/detectron2-rpd-yb/README.md

 ![image](https://user-images.githubusercontent.com/46503967/145657439-e145402a-dc26-4279-8705-1a2834fba5f4.png)

 Press Install.
-After the installation is finished, restart your PC to finalize the installation.
+(IMPORTANT) After the installation is finished, restart your PC to finalize the installation.

 &nbsp;